alinex/node-book/doc/quality.md

 The system is complete class based with loose coupling and dependency injection to allow easy extension.
 Classes, libraries there is room and interfaces to add nearly anything.

-## Step by Step Module enhancing
+## Step by Step

-Six quality classes are defined to focus in module development while each one depends on the other with some more requirements:
+Technically spoken I will bring the modules through six different quality steps.
+Each class is based on the previous ones and can only be reached one after another.
+Hopefully a lot of my modules will reach class F but I am clear that this is not possible for all of them.

+But as with the goals I may use it as guideline which I try to follow but not need to.

 ### Class A